pauleveritt/pauleveritt.github.io/src/productive/ui/index.rst

 about?

 In this section we go over the major parts of the UI -- the menus, toolbar, tool windows, editor, etc. -- in the course of some development tasks.
-In some cases, it will be obvious and tortured how we are stretching the "Show PyCharm" goal into the "Build ToDo App" workflow.
-Hopefully, though, it will all make sense.

 .. note::